tolomea/django-data-browser/README.md

 ### Features

 -   Zero config, if it's in the admin it's in the browser
--   Select fields (including calculated fields), aggregate, filter and sort
+-   Select fields (including calculated fields), aggregate, filter, sort and pivot
 -   Automatically follow OneToOneFields and ForeignKeys
 -   Respects per user admin permissions
--   Share views by URL
+-   Share views simply by sharing URLs
 -   Save views and optionally make them available to services like Google sheets
 -   Download views as CSV or JSON

 ### Roadmap (in no particular order)

+-   UI improvements
 -   ToMany support
 -   Advanced filtering
 -   PII controls
 -   Graphs
--   Pivoting

 ## Demo